Health OutcomesMortality rates, rates of disease, notable changes, and disparities in the health of Central Indiana older populations.

 Notable Health Changes in Central Indiana

 These numbers likely underrepresent the magnitude of clinical depression among the older adult population due to underreporting.
-Proper diagnosis of depression in the elderly is of utmost importance.
-Undiagnosed or misdiagnosed depression can eventually culminate in other mental health and social problems, such as decreased cognitive and social functioning and increased suicide rates.
-Although women are more likely to be diagnosed with depression,18 men are more likely to commit suicide and are less likely to seek mental health help as compared to women19 and are less likely to be appropriately diagnosed.20 Men over age 55 commit suicide at five to six times the rate of women.
-Nationally and in Indiana, since 1999, suicide rates have been increasing for both men and women, although the rate of increase for women is lower.21
+According to the CASOA survey, 43 percent of older adults say feeling depressed is at least a minor problem, 39 percent say feeling lonely is a problem, and 44 percent say feeling bored is a problem.
+Accurate diagnosis of depression in older adults is important because undiagnosed or misdiagnosed depression can eventually culminate in other mental health and social problems, such as decreased cognitive and social functioning and increased suicide rates.
+Although women are more likely to be diagnosed with depression,20 men are more likely to commit suicide and are less likely to seek mental health help as compared to women21 and are less likely to be appropriately diagnosed.22 Men over age 55 commit suicide at five to six times the rate of women.
+Since 1999, national and statewide suicide rates have been increasing for both men and women, although the rate of increase for women is lower.23

-In the presence of proper diagnosis of depression and depressive symptoms, many antidepressant medications are safe and well tolerated in older populations22 and considered first line of treatment.23 Older individuals also benefit from receiving therapy from a mental health professional (psychiatrist, psychologist or a counselor) as an effective method of treating depression.24 However, a growing body of evidence suggests widespread undertreatment of depressive disorders in the older population.25 Treatment approaches that actively elicit and consider the preferences of the older adult may help to address this.26 While screening, diagnosis, and treatment of depression is critical, the treatment in the older adult populations comes with its own risks.
+When depression and depressive symptoms are diagnosed, many antidepressant medications are safe and well tolerated in older populations24 and considered the first line of treatment.25 Older individuals also benefit from receiving therapy from a mental health professional (psychiatrist, psychologist, or counselor) as an effective method of treating depression.26 However, a growing body of evidence suggests undertreatment of depressive disorders in the older population is widespread.27 Treatment approaches that actively elicit and consider the preferences of the older adult may help to address this.28 While screening, diagnosis, and treatment of depression is critical, the treatment in the older adult populations comes with its own risks.
 Polypharmacy, the prescription of multiple drugs to an individual, can lead to increased risk of adverse drug events, drug-interactions, medication non-adherence and reduced functional capacity.